htc-ccis2591/moonflowers-final/README.md

 The beverage and bakery items are combined in the menu, but should be displayed separately on the page.
 You will need to add `<h3>` headings for both Beverages and Bakery and a `<ul>` to contain the items.
 Then check the type of each item to add it under the correct heading.
 While it is unlikely to happen, you should ensure you do not display the heading when no items of that type are included.

 ### Specials
-To add the Weekly Specials, if there are weekly specials (there may not be some weeks), the you should remove the initial generic paragraph text and add each special in a new `<p>` tag.
+To add the Weekly Specials, if there are weekly specials (there may not be some weeks), then you should remove the initial generic paragraph text and add each special in a new `<p>` tag.

 ### Registration Form
 The last part of the assignment is to add a simple registration form to the `<aside>` to allow people to sign up for a newsletter.
 The form should allow them to enter a name and an email address and have a "Register" button.
 Both fields must be valid for the form to be submitted.
 The name should be at least two characters and the email should be a valid HTML5 email.
 You should add the form in HTML and validate the form using JavaScript.